Framework for Diversity, Equity and Inclusion

 Measuring progress

 We believe “what gets measured, gets done” in our approach to diversity, equity and inclusion.
-We will develop key metrics and will use a range of appropriate diversity performance indicators.
+We have key metrics and use a range of appropriate DEI performance indicators to measure our progress.

 Employees